 Louwville is a suburb in the town of Vredenburg located in the Saldanha Bay Municipality.
 The housing project is proposed on erven 7752 and 1003, Louwville which is located on the corner of Maclon and Kootjieskloof Streets opposite the existing cemetery and Weston Secondary School.
 The site has a relatively flat topography.
-A portion of the development area has been used for recreational sports purposes, and there are number of established paths throughout the development site which serve as thoroughfare for the neighbouring residents.
+The western half of the development area has been used for recreational sports purposes, and there are number of established paths throughout the development site which serve as thoroughfare for the neighbouring residents.
 A concrete stormwater channel runs along the southern boundary of the development site.
-The eastern portion of the development site is indigenous vegetation consisting predominantly of Oncosiphon suffruticosum - commonly known as Stinkkruid as well as scattered aliens throughout the site.
+The eastern portion of the development site is salso everely degraded indigenous vegetation consisting predominantly of grass species, Oncosiphon suffruticosum - commonly known as Stinkkruid as well as weeds and scattered aliens throughout the site.